brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 If you enable "always-synthesize-aaaa-record", the DNS64 proxy will do this for _everything_, regardless of an AAAA record exists or not.
 This is unnecessary in our setup.

-You now no longer use IPv4 for anything that has a DNS entry, since the Fortigate will generate AAAA-records out of the A-records and then map that AAAA to a 64:ff9b::xxxx address, and then do NAT64 on that traffic.
+You now no longer use IPv4 for anything that has a DNS entry, since the Fortigate will generate AAAA-records out of the A-records and then map that AAAA to a 64:ff9b::xxxx address, and then do NAT64 on that traffic on the way out.

 But you are still dual stacked, you still have an IPv4 address, don't you?
 That _can_ be awfully handy sometimes, especially if you want to open an IPv4 socket to something that has an IPv4 address, but no DNS record.
 If you're a networking person, you'd might like to be able to _ping_ an IPv4 address for example.
 But now, let's up the ante.
 We’re not here to stay in the safe zone.